detale/ai/_posts/2019-07-04-bmw-and-daimler-to-co-develop-driverless-technologies.md

 ---
 category: news
 title: "BMW and Daimler to co-develop driverless technologies"
-abstract: "In May, GM's driverless car company Cruise raised $1.15 billion ...
+abstract: "The partnership follows Waymo, Nissan, and Renault last month entering into ...
 Mercedes Benz, a brand under Daimler, partnered up with Nvidia in February for it to build out artificial intelligence architecture for its cars.
-Tmall Genie, the voice assistant ..."
+Tmall Genie, the voice ..."
 publishedDateTime: 2019-07-05T00:41:00Z
 sourceUrl: https://www.zdnet.com/article/bmw-and-daimler-to-co-develop-driverless-technologies/
 ampUrl: https://www.zdnet.com/google-amp/article/bmw-and-daimler-to-co-develop-driverless-technologies/